Related publications

 Some home care agencies also provide nursing care to people in their own homes.
 Any nursing care must be carried out, or planned and supervised, by a registered nurse.

-All home care agencies must register with the Care Quality Commission (CQC), which regulates and inspects them.
-The CQC only registers a home care agency if it meets their minimum standards.
+All home care agencies must register with the a care regulator, which regulates and inspects them.
+Care regulators will only register a home care agency if it meets their minimum standards.
 These requirements do not apply to employment agencies that help you find self-employed nurses and care workers.

 If you think you need some help, the first step is to get a free care needs assessment from your local council.
 This looks at what your needs are and whether these needs qualify for help from the council.
 Find out more on Getting a care needs assessment.